 Avoid generating dust.
 Do not breathe dust.
 Do not rely on your sight to determine if dust is in the air.
 Respirable crystalline silica dust may be in the air without a visible dust cloud.
-Use adequate exhaust ventilation and dust collection to reduce respirable crystalline silica dust levels to below the permissible exposure limit ("PEL").
+Use adequate exhaust ventilation and dust collection.
 Maintain and test ventilation and dust collection equipment.
 Use all available work practices to control dust exposures, such as water sprays.
 Practice good housekeeping.
 Do not permit dust to collect on walls, floors, sills, ledges, machinery, or equipment.
 Keep airborne dust concentrations below permissible exposure limits.